d0rtilla/AbaloneAgePredictionProject/README.md

 ## Neural Network
 We ran several tests with a neural network, adding hidden layers and more epochs along the way, but the test scores still ranged from only ***0.5117*** to ***0.5778***.

+## Keras Tuner
+*TBD*

+# Results

+The tests proved that our data would be either unable to be tested or would be unreliable to run a linear regression model.
+Therefore, we are unable to make a proper prediction.

+# Recreate The Results

+> 1. Clone the repo
+> 2. Open Google Colabs
+> 3. Import the `Abalone_Age_Prediction.ipynb` file
+> 4. Run the cells in the colab notebook in order